elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-interpersonal-and-communication-skills-are-necessary-for-success-in-sales-roles-and-what-career-opportunities-are-available.md

 url: /learn/education-studies/questions/what-interpersonal-and-communication-skills-are-necessary-for-success-in-sales-roles-and-what-career-opportunities-are-available
 score: -1.0
 related_article1:
-    id: 168512
+    id: 168489
+    title: >-
-    title: What are the characteristics of systematic work preferences, and what career options are available for individuals with these preferences?
+        What are the routine duties and responsibilities associated with business administration roles?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-systematic-work-preferences-and-what-career-options-are-available-for-individuals-with-these-preferences
+    url: /learn/education-studies/questions/what-are-the-routine-duties-and-responsibilities-associated-with-business-administration-roles
 related_article2:
-    id: 168507
+    id: 168505
-    title: What are the primary responsibilities of routine and managerial roles in business administration?
+    title: >-
+        What are the key problem-solving skills required for technology applications, and how can workers keep current with advances in the field?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-primary-responsibilities-of-routine-and-managerial-roles-in-business-administration
+    url: /learn/education-studies/questions/what-are-the-key-problemsolving-skills-required-for-technology-applications-and-how-can-workers-keep-current-with-advances-in-the-field
 related_article3:
-    id: 168507
+    id: 168504
+    title: >-
-    title: What are the primary responsibilities of routine and managerial roles in business administration?
+        What are the essential qualities of assertiveness in the workplace, and how can they be developed?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-primary-responsibilities-of-routine-and-managerial-roles-in-business-administration
+    url: /learn/education-studies/questions/what-are-the-essential-qualities-of-assertiveness-in-the-workplace-and-how-can-they-be-developed
 related_article4:
-    id: 168493
+    id: 168491
-    title: What technical skills and tools are commonly used in medical professions?
+    title: >-
+        What are the primary job roles and responsibilities in the food service industry?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-technical-skills-and-tools-are-commonly-used-in-medical-professions
+    url: /learn/education-studies/questions/what-are-the-primary-job-roles-and-responsibilities-in-the-food-service-industry
 related_article5:
-    id: 168506
+    id: 168512
-    title: What are the main components of financial planning and analysis, and how do they relate to job titles in the financial sector?
+    title: >-
+        What are the characteristics of systematic work preferences, and what career options are available for individuals with these preferences?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-components-of-financial-planning-and-analysis-and-how-do-they-relate-to-job-titles-in-the-financial-sector
+    url: /learn/education-studies/questions/what-are-the-characteristics-of-systematic-work-preferences-and-what-career-options-are-available-for-individuals-with-these-preferences
 ---

 &nbsp;